alicepaul/alicepaul.github.io/_pages/student_projects.md

 ### Olin College

+- Summer Research Group 2020 - Marion Madanguit, HK Rho, Maeve Stites, and Nolan Flynn: Analyzing demand and access to Providence's scooter-share programs in collaboration with the City of Providence, Summer 2020.

 - Cassandra Overney: Understanding the relationship between public transit and bike-sharing ridership, Fall 2019 - Spring 2020.
   - Cassandra's poster placed first in the poster competition at NextGen Data Science Day.